 Traditional valve-controlled linear hydraulic actuators can be implemented in many architectures [1].
-They are characterized not only by reliability, high force and power capability, and excellent overload protection (e.g., shock absorption) but also relevant power losses due to flow throttling in the valves, demanding efforts needed for installation and maintenance, and costly piping due to centralized hydraulic power supplies.
-Yet in spite of their disadvantages, these actuators are still commonplace in industry.
+They are characterized by reliability, high force and power capability, and excellent overload protection (e.g., shock absorption) but also by relevant power losses due to flow throttling in the valves, demanding efforts on installation and maintenance, as well as costly piping due to the centralized hydraulic power supply.
+Despite their disadvantages, they are still commonplace in industry.

-Over the course of several years, efforts have been made to replace these conventional hydraulic systems with electromechanical cylinders (EMCs).
-This has been a popular research topic and engineering task, especially in aerospace systems.
-To date, a great deal of work has been done to reduce the system's weight, installation time, and maintenance requirements [2]-[6].
-However, predicting this system's service life is challenging, and there is a considerable risk of failure (e.g., jamming, which can result in dangerous consequences) since the actuator cannot absorb shocks in standby mode.
-Consequently, these actuators are still not accepted in commercial airplanes as primary actuators for flight control.
-Alternatively, electro-hydraulic cylinders (EHCs) that are self-sufficient and completely sealed have been introduced.
-These cylinders typically contain a dedicated variable-speed pump that controls the cylinder's motion.
-This technology, as explained by [7], was first introduced in aerospace systems, demonstrating the idea that the disadvantages of traditional hydraulics can be significantly reduced.
+An effort to replace these conventional hydraulic systems with electro-mechanical cylinders (EMCs) has been a popular research topic and engineering task for many years, especially in aerospace systems, to reduce the system weight, installation time, and maintenance effort [2]-[6].
+However, predicting the wear life is challenging and the actuator cannot absorb shocks in standby mode, so there is a high risk of failure (e.g., jamming that would result in dangerous consequences).
+Therefore, these actuators are still not accepted in commercial airplanes as primary actuators for flight control.
+As a consequence, electro-hydraulic cylinders (EHCs) that are self-sufficient and completely sealed have been introduced.
+They typically contain a dedicated variable-speed pump that controls the motion of the cylinder.
+This technology, as explained by [7], was first introduced in aerospace systems, demonstrating that the disadvantages of traditional hydraulics can be reduced significantly.
 Indeed, EHC are now used for flaps control in commercial airplanes [8].

-In other fields of industry, especially in low-power applications (below 5 kW) where disadvantages such as increased wear, difficult overload protection, and lower load forces are accepted [9], hydraulic systems have been replaced by EMCs in order to increase energy efficiency and eliminate oil spills.
-Subsequently, the idea of combining EMC's advantages and hydraulics has been further developed in recent years to compete against EMCs themselves [9]-[15].
-For instance, Michel and Weber created a prototype and compared it with a commercial EMC containing a ball screw drive [9].
+In other fields of industry, especially in low power applications (below 5 kW) where disadvantages such as increased wear, difficult overload protection, and lower load forces are accepted [9], hydraulic systems have been replaced by EMCs to increase the energy efficiency and to eliminate oil spills.
+Consequently, the idea of combining the advantages of EMC and hydraulics, has been further developed in the recent years to compete against EMCs [9]-[15].
+For instance, Michel and Weber created a prototype and compared it against a commercial EMC with a ball screw drive [9].
 The overall efficiency of the EMC was 74.6%, including 13% losses in the electric drive and 12.4% losses in the screw transmission.
-Comparatively, the EHC had about 25% losses in the hydraulic transmission, proving it to be a valid alternative to the EMC.
-One unusual aspect of the EHCs, namely their thermal behavior, remains an ongoing research topic [16]-[18], as does their durability [19].
-An EHC concept comprised of passive load-holding devices, a sealed reservoir, four quadrants operations, capable of recovering energy, and suitability for power levels above 5 kW was proposed in [14], and implemented on a load-carrying application in [15].
-Hagen et al. present further investigations of this concept with a focus on motion performance [20] and energy efficiency [21], showing that EHCs significantly improve conventional hydraulics.
+Comparatively, the EHC had about 25% losses in the hydraulic transmission, resulting as a valid alternative.
+A peculiar aspect of the EHCs, namely the thermal behavior, is still an ongoing research topic [16]-[18], as well as the durability [19].
+An EHC concept comprising passive load-holding devices, sealed tank, capable of recovering energy, four quadrants operations, and suitable for power levels above 5 kW was proposed in [14], and implemented on a load carrying application in [15].
+Hagen et al. present further investigations on this concept with a focus on motion performance [20] and energy efficiency [21] showing that EHCs significantly improves conventional hydraulics.

-The two actuator technologies mentioned above can be used in several applications as an alternative to conventional valve-controlled actuators.
-However, more specific comparative analyses regarding their design impact in terms of installation space, design complexity, speed and force (power) capability, reliability, service life (durability), and cost - when implemented on load-carrying applications - are still lacking in the technical literature.
+The two actuator technologies mentioned above can be used in several applications as an alternative to conventional valvecontrolled actuators.
+However, more specific comparative analyses regarding their design impact in terms of installation space, design complexity, speed and force (power) capability, reliability, service life (durability), and cost when implemented on load-carrying applications, are still missing in the technical literature.
 Hence, this paper aims to present general guidelines on how to size and select the best self-contained linear actuation system for a given working cycle.
-The two actuators being considered (Fig. 1) are the off-theshelf heavy-duty electro-mechanical cylinder from Rexroth [22] and the self-contained electro-hydraulic concept presented in [15] using off-the-shelf components.
-An example based on a single-boom crane's motion control is studied, and the sizing process of the different off-the-shelf components is also considered.
+The two considered actuators (Fig. 1) are the off-the-shelf heavy-duty electromechanical cylinder from Rexroth [22] and the self-contained electro-hydraulic concept presented in [15] using off-the-shelf components.
+An example based on the motion control of a single-boom crane is studied, and the sizing process of the different off-the-shelf components is also considered.